-Women may be at increased health risk due to PTSDAugust 16th, 2012 By Jeffrey Norris in Psychology & Psychiatry /
+Women may be at increased health risk due to PTSDAugust 16, 2012 By Jeffrey Norris in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress) -- Research has shown that women are at greater risk of post-traumatic stress disorder (PTSD) than men.
 Now, scientists based at the UCSF-affiliated San Francisco Veterans Affairs Medical Center (SFVAMC) have found that women with the condition might be more likely to experience faster aging at the cellular level and increased risk for diseases of aging than men with PTSD.